Pretorsion theories in prenormal categories: Characterisations of torsion and torsion-free subcategories

 \section{Characterisations of torsion and torsion-free subcategories}

 In this section, we provide some characterisations of \ztn{} and \ztf{} subcategories of the \wnormal{} category $\cat C$.

 In the context of pointed categories, some of the most well-known characterisations of torsion-free subcategories are given in terms of particular pullback-stability conditions on the units of a normal-epi-reflective subcategory.
 Such conditions appear, in different contexts, in various forms and degrees of strength, such as semi-left-exactness, unit stability, reflection stability, normality of the adjoint (see for example \cite{BOURN,THOLEN,JANELIDZE07}).
 In the non-pointed setting, some of these characterisations fail to hold in their general form, and certain formulations that are equivalent in the pointed case cease to be equivalent.
 This breakdown is largely due to the fact that, outside the pointed context, the kernel of a pullback of a given morphism is not, in general, isomorphic to the kernel of the original morphism (see \zcref{kernel-of-parall,remark-pb}).
 Notwithstanding these limitations, we now provide two characterisations of \ztf{} subcategories that hold in the context of \wnormal{} categories, possibly under additional hypotheses.
+Pointed counterparts of these results in the homological context can be found in \cite[Lemma~4.10 and Theorem~4.12]{BOURN}.
 See also \zcref{tt-not-sle} for an example illustrating the failure of these characterisations in more general formulations. { \begin{proposition} Let $\TFC$ be a \zrefl{} subcategory of $\cat C$, with $\TFP{}\colon \cat C\to\TFC$ the reflector and $\TFU{}$ the unit of the reflection.
 Then the following are equivalent. \begin{enumerate}[i)] \item $\TFC$ is \ztf{}. \item The units of the reflection $\TFP{}\colon \cat C\to\TFC$ are stable under pullbacks along \npnormmono{}s, meaning that for any pullback square

 with $f$ a \npnormmono{}, $(X,p)$ is an $\TFC$-reflection of $P$. \end{enumerate} \end{proposition} \begin{proof} Suppose that \zcref{TF-stable-1} holds, and let $\cat T$ be the subcategory of $\cat C$ such that $(\cat T,\TFC)$ is a \ztt.
 Consider a pullback square of the form \ref{square-stable-units} and let